naumch1k/shopify-intern-challenge/README.md

 > Runs the linters

 ## TO DO
-- [ ] save responses if the user leaves or reloads the page
+- [x] save responses if the user leaves or reloads the page
+- [ ] add reset search button
 - [ ] notify user when server return errors